 Holding policy roundtables, workshops, and conferences to create awareness and stimulate policy debate.
 These roundtables also serve as a platform for the emergence and growth of a community of practice for foundations, social entrepreneurs, philanthropy and civic engagement scholars, and young researchers in the region.

 The unit also aims to engage AUC students from all schools and departments to actively engage in its research activities.
 If you are interested in applying for an internship, kindly contact us through this email: email@example.com.

 The program’s activities aim to increase philanthropists’ efficiency and effectiveness in dispensing their funds and managing their operations.
 The program achieves the later by:

 Providing training based on identifying the market needs of civic society and filling the skills gap by providing the needed tools

-Contributing to sustainable development and corporate social responsibility through providing technical assistance in formulating comprehensive CSR programs and supporting in its implementation.
+Contributing to sustainable development and corporate social responsibility by providing technical assistance in formulating comprehensive CSR programs and supporting its implementation.

 III.
 Youth Leadership Program

 A better future in the region is dependent on younger generations becoming leaders and professionals that exhibit determination, creativity, and responsibility to solve emerging